home-assistant/developers.home-assistant/docs/core/entity/camera.md

 ### WebRTC Streams

 WebRTC enabled cameras can be used with the home assistant frontend.
 Requires `SUPPORT_STREAM`.
-A camera entity may set `frontend_stream_type` to `STREAM_TYPE_WEB_RTC` and implement the signal path to pass the frontends SDP offer to the device, and return back the answer.
+A camera entity may set `frontend_stream_type` to `STREAM_TYPE_WEB_RTC` and implement the signal path to pass the frontend's SDP offer to the device, and return back the answer.
 The stream is initiated from the frontend which talks directly to the device.

 WebRTC streams do not use the `stream` component and do not support recording.